F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

   - If you are deploying the BYOL template, you must have two valid BIG-IP license tokens.
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - The management port for the BIG-IP Configuration utility is **8443**.
 This allows you to use 443 for application traffic.
+  - Your Azure environment must be configured to use service principal authentication.
+If you have not yet configured service principal authentication, see https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal.

 ## Security